prisma/prisma/README.md

 If Prisma currently doesn't have a certain feature, be sure to check out the [roadmap](https://www.prisma.io/docs/more/roadmap) to see if this is already planned for the future.

-If the feature on the roadmap is linked to a GitHub issue, please make sure to leave a +1 on the issue and ideally a comment with your thoughts about the feature!
+If the feature on the roadmap is linked to a GitHub issue, please make sure to leave a 👍 reaction on the issue and ideally a comment with your thoughts about the feature!

 👉 [**Submit feature request**](https://github.com/prisma/prisma/issues/new?assignees=&labels=&template=feature_request.md&title=)